xsolla/paystation-embed/README.md

 ## Integration Guide

 Xsolla team created a script to simplify the integration of PayStation into your website.
+Please note: for the proper work of widget please make sure that you pass the ‘access_token’.
+More information about getting ‘access_token’ parameter is available [here](http://developers.xsolla.com/api.html#token).

 [See Demo](http://livedemo.xsolla.com/paystation/)